DevTest-HQ/.github/.github/pull_request_template.md

 ## Known issues / Notes

-If you found any issues while developing the feature, this is the place where you should detail everything.
+If you found any issues while working on the feature, this is the place where you should go over everything.
-Also you can report bugs found or any missing functionality.
+Also, you can report bugs found or any missing functionality.

 ## Screenshots or Screencasts